RavanH/highlight-search-terms/readme.txt

 - BuddyPress / bbPress compatibility: highlighting within forum searches
 - Caching (WP Super Cache) compatibility
 - Click through highlights: Highlights not only on WP search results page but also one click deeper inside any of the found pages
-- Search terms wrapped in double qoutes now considered as single term
+- Search terms wrapped in double quotes now considered as single term
 - Support for many more search engines: Google, Bing, Yahoo, Lycos, Ask, AOL, Baidu, Youdao, Dogpile, Search.com, Goodsearch.com, Mywebsearch.com, Webcrawler.com, Info.com

 **NOTE:** to make the highlights visible in browsers that do not support HTML5 like Internet Explorer 8 or older you will have to define at least one CSS hilite styling!
 Read on below **So what do I need to do?** and [Installation](http://wordpress.org/extend/plugins/highlight-search-terms/installation/) for more detailed instructions.
 You can find CSS examples in [Other Notes](http://wordpress.org/extend/plugins/highlight-search-terms/other_notes/).